Seva280701/LibraryReaderService/README.md

-Library Reader Service (C# Desktop Application)
+# 📚 Library Reader Service

-Library Reader Service is a C# desktop application developed as a university course project.
+**Library Reader Service** is a C# desktop application developed as a university course project.
-The main goal of the system is to provide a simple and efficient tool for managing library readers and books.
+Its purpose is to provide a simple and efficient tool for managing library readers and books through a clean and user-friendly interface.

-The application allows users to:
+---

+## ✨ Features

-Add, edit, and delete readers
+- ➕ Add, edit, and delete **readers**

-Add, edit, and delete books
+- 📖 Add, edit, and delete **books**

-Store key information in a structured and accessible format
+- 🗂️ Store and manage library data in a structured way

-Navigate through a clear and minimalistic user interface
+- 🖥️ Easy-to-use graphical interface (Windows Forms)

-Manage library data without using a complex database system
+- 💾 Simple data persistence without a complex database

+---

+## 🛠️ Technologies Used

+- **C#**
+- **.NET Framework / .NET Windows Forms**
+- **Object-Oriented Programming principles**

+---

+## 🎯 Project Goals

-The project demonstrates:
+This project demonstrates:

-Basic principles of object-oriented programming in C#

-Work with Windows Forms (or WPF — you can tell me which one you used)

-Handling user input and form events

-Simple data persistence (files, lists, or any other method used)

-Understanding of software design and UI/UX basics
+- Understanding of **desktop application development**

-This project showcases practical skills in building small management systems and creating functional desktop tools using the .NET ecosystem.
+- Application of **OOP principles**
+- Working with forms, events, and user input
+- Basic UI/UX design for management systems
+- Skills in building small, functional tools for everyday tasks

+---

+## 📂 Project Structure